 A 2019 study claimed that 84% of risk professionals believe their organization will suffer an IoT breach in the following two years.
-This challenge is set to explode as 5G networks come online, ushering in a new era of enterprise IoT devices with new risks and vulnerabilities, and a dramatically increased traffic to monitor and secure.
+The IoT security challenge is set to explode as 5G networks come online, ushering in a new era of enterprise IoT devices with new risks and vulnerabilities, and dramatically increased traffic to monitor and secure.

 Digital transformation efforts encompassing cloud, mobile, and IoT are both expanding the corporate attack surface and making it harder for security teams to gain visibility into suspicious traffic.
 Cloud is an area of particular opacity—from unnoticed misconfigurations to the unique challenges of cloud forensics.
 In discussing shared responsibility between cloud providers and cloud customers, Gartner claims that, through 2025, 99% of cloud security failures will be the customer's fault.

 The challenge is compounded by the push for "encryption everywhere".
 Various sources estimate that the vast majority of traffic today is being encrypted, making it difficult to inspect that traffic.
 Adversaries can disguise their own malicious activity within the encrypted traffic (like in the Chinese hacking of the US Office of Personnel Management) to cross the perimeter or move laterally inside networks.
 Some 91% of organizations are concerned about losing security visibility due to encryption and cloud adoption.